Bruck1701/100DaysOfCloud/Journey/010/Readme.md

 ![chooseAMI](https://user-images.githubusercontent.com/17711277/88200869-06613680-cc47-11ea-8289-e743f8d2276d.jpg)

-For network settings, be sure to choose VPC and the to select the the Security Groups that your EC2 that allow you to connect to the EC2 ( normally by SSH ) and one that allows your Load Balancer to send traffic to your instance.
+For network settings, be sure to choose VPC and then to select the the Security Groups that your EC2 that allow you to connect to the EC2 (normally by SSH) and one that allows your Load Balancer to send traffic to your instance.
 For this mini guide, I'm running a simple web server on port 80.
 So I keep one Security Group for the SSH port (MySG) and one for the Load Balancer (HTTP SG).

 ![networkSettings](https://user-images.githubusercontent.com/17711277/88201321-9901d580-cc47-11ea-80a1-593ebd8b7331.jpg)

 There are a lot of other optional settings to configure in order to fine tune your ASG.
-However besides these that we already set up, you will mostly need to set up the user data in Advanced details to install and configure your app in the new instance.
+However, besides these that we already set up, you will mostly need to set up the user data in Advanced details to install and configure your app in the new instance.
 In this example I just added some information to index.html in order to check if the instance is coming up correctly.

 ![userData](https://user-images.githubusercontent.com/17711277/88201824-3f4ddb00-cc48-11ea-8926-4f01fe9a2248.jpg)